Reviewed 6th January

 See What we do for information about when Gas Safe will inspect or investigate gas work

 Your well-being and that of other household members at your property is our priority while carrying out any gas pipework and/or appliance inspections.
-So that you and our employees stay safe, where appropriate, all our Inspectors will use PPE that meets Government and Health and Safety Executive guidelines.
+So that you and our employees stay safe, where appropriate, all our Inspectors will continue to use PPE such as a face covering, and will continue to maintain two-metre social distancing wherever possible.
 A risk assessment that is specific to your situation will be carried out prior to entering your property, which will determine the appropriate PPE to be worn, for example, gloves, face coverings.

 Guidance on keeping yourself safe can be found here: gov.uk/coronavirus